RajVarsani/repoverse/README.md

     tree_id: 'def123456abc7890def123456abc7890def12345',
     url: 'https://github.com/example-user/repo-to-sync-1/commit/def1234567890abcdef1234567890abcdef',
   },
-  // ...Commits data
 ];

-// Execute synchronization action service
-  .execute(sourceRepo, commits)
+repoverse.synchronize(sourceRepo, commits)
   .then(() => console.log('Synchronization successful'))
-  .catch(error => console.error('Synchronization failed', error));
+  .catch(error => console.error('Synchronization failed:', error));
 ```

 ## **Contributing**

-We welcome contributions that make this tool more helpful!
-Please submit issues or pull requests with your proposed changes or enhancements.
+Contributions to `repoverse` are highly encouraged!
+If you have a suggestion, fix, or enhancement, please open an issue or a pull request.
+Help us make repository synchronization seamless for developers.

+Ensure the phrases and variables are updated to align with your package's API.
+The usage instructions provided should precisely match how your package is intended to be used.